marinade-finance/delegation-strategy-pipeline/README.md

 # Delegation Strategy Pipeline
 This repository takes care of running Marinade's process scoring Solana validators.

+## Scoring results
+The directory `scoring` contains results of scoring runs along with reports.

+## Pipelines

 Several pipelines are defined here, see their flow in the graph attached below:

 ```mermaid